 - Liquid Aminos: I use it in place of fish/oyster sauce in my Asian cooking.
 It tastes similar to Tamari, but perhaps teases out more of that umami flavor in Thai recipes without using fish/oyster sauce.

-- Thai Vegetable Fried Rice with Cashews is vegetarian and vegan friendly; a fried egg or prepared tofu is a delicious addition to this recipe.
+- Cauliflower fried rice is vegetarian and vegan friendly; a fried egg or prepared tofu is a delicious addition to this recipe.

 - Looking for more information on cauliflower rice?
 Denise has a How to Make Cauliflower Rice tutorial.